In the guide

 Labelling of non-prepacked foods

-Non-prepacked foods (those that are sold loose, or packaged at the request of the consumer) have fewer labelling requirements than those that are prepacked
+Non-prepacked foods (those that are sold loose, or packaged at the request of the consumer) have fewer requirements than those that are prepacked

 Labelling of prepacked-for-direct-sale foods